BABIES AND TODDLERS

-Infants and toddlers under 2 years old: £125 (or £75 if not taking our flights or transfers but £100 on 8 December and 19 April when there is only one flight and transfer), which includes the following:
+Infants and toddlers under 2 years old: £125 (or £100 on 8 December and 19 April when there is only one flight and transfer), or £75 if not taking our flights or transfers, which includes the following:

-– travel on our YSE flight, sitting on an adult’s lap (where possible we will try and leave a seat empty next to the adult)
+– when applicable, travel on our YSE flight, sitting on an adult’s lap (where possible we will try and leave a seat empty next to the adult)

 – travel cot and quilt

 – freshly-prepared puréed baby food, which we can discuss with you in advance

 – high chair